MicrosoftDocs/Viva/WorkplaceAnalytics/Use/View-download-and-export-query-results.md

    >   * If the URL is tied to a query that is set to auto refresh, the data in the Odata feed updates on a regular schedule.
 For more information, see [Auto-refresh option for queries](../tutorials/query-auto-refresh.md).
    >   * If the URL is tied to a query that is not set to auto refresh, the data in the OData feed is not automatically updated.
 This means that if you want new or different data, you will need to run a new query and get a new corresponding URL.

-### Connect through the PowerBI-Workplace Analytics connector
+### Connect through the Power BI connector

 * **Role:** analyst or limited analyst

 The Power BI-Workplace Analytics connector lets you construct visualizations of data from Workplace Analytics while you are running Power BI.
 Use it to build insights in Power BI by importing out-of-the-box metrics and person attributes from Workplace Analytics.
-The Connector automatically enforces the privacy rules that were configured by the organization's Workplace Analytics admin and guarantees the freshness of any visualized data.
+The Connector automatically enforces the privacy rules configured by the organization's Workplace Analytics admin and guarantees the freshness of any visualized data.

 > [!Note]
 > The Power BI-Workplace Analytics connector does not use results of already-run queries.
 Instead, it creates Power BI visualizations by running aggregated queries of Workplace Analytics data on standard [Person metrics](metric-definitions.md#person-metrics).
 (Aggregated queries include groupings of metrics on one or more columns of organizational-data attributes, with aggregations such as Sum, Average, Min, and Max on the metric columns.)

 #### Prerequisites